 - 4.11 The Ryedale Plan Local Sites Document was adopted in June 2019 and allocates two sites in the plan area as follows: - Land to the east of Beverley Road (600 homes on a site of 24.29 hectares).
 This is in the south east of Norton on Derwent. - Land at old Maltongate (60 homes on a 1.44 hectare site).
 This is in Malton. - 4.12 The Ryedale Plan Local Sites Document has been subject to a sustainability appraisal (SA) and strategic environmental assessment (SEA).
-The SA/SEA document is available to view on the Ryedale District Council website.

-HRA of the draft Malton and Norton NP.

-- 4.13 A HRA screening assessment was undertaken on the draft NP in August 2019.
+The SA/SEA document is available to view on the Ryedale District Council website. - 4.13 A HRA screening assessment was initially undertaken on the draft NP in August 2019.

 Natural England and Ryedale District Council were engaged in this process and a key output of this was a decision that four policies in the draft NP triggered the need for an appropriate assessment under the HRA legislation.
-These policies were: - RC1: Malton and Norton River Corridor Development - RC2: Regeneration of Land North and South of County Bridge
+These policies were: - RC1: Malton and Norton River Corridor Development - RC2: Regeneration of Land North and South of County Bridge - CF1: Norton's Swimming Pool - N1: Land to the Rear of Commercial Street

-- CF1: Norton's Swimming Pool - N1: Land to the Rear of Commercial Street - 4.14 The HRA screening assessment process concluded that likely significant effects could not be ruled out for four policies alone: RC1, RC2, CF1 and N1 because of a range of possible effects on the River Derwent SAC. - 4.15 The HRA appropriate assessment was subsequently undertaken in May 2020.
+- 4.14 In December 2022, by which time a 2nd Pre-Submission version of the NP had been prepared, the HRA screening assessment was repeated again in June 2023 to accompany the 2nd Submission version of the NP.
+5 - 4.15 As with the 1st Pre-Submission NP, the HRA screening assessment process concluded that likely significant effects could not be ruled out for four policies alone: RC1, RC2, CF1 and N1 because of a range of possible effects on the River Derwent SAC. - 4.16 The HRA appropriate assessment for the 1st Pre-submission NP was undertaken in May 2020.
 This found that provided mitigation measures were adopted, including the removal of some types of proposed development, adverse effects on the integrity on the River Derwent SAC could be ruled out for Policies RC1, RC2 and N1.
-Adverse effects from Policy CF1 could be ruled out without the need for mitigation.
+Adverse effects from Policy CF1 could be ruled out without the need for mitigation. - 4.17 Not surprisingly, since the 2nd Submission NP had built in changes to Policies RC1, RC2 and N1 to take on the recommendations from the 2020 HRA, the HRA appropriate assessment for the 2nd Submission NP, undertaken in June 2023, found that Policies RC1, RC2, N1 and CF1 could all be ruled out (in terms of adverse effects on the integrity of the River Derwent SAC) without the need for mitigation, without residual effects and with there being no need for an in-combination assessment.